jimthunderbird/php-to-c-extension/README.md

 ####I am stopping now."

 ###Example 10
-####We can use ternary operator as a shortcut to write coniditional statemements and variable assignmens
+####We can use ternary operator as a shortcut to write conditional statemements and variable assignmens
 ####Let's create a file named dummy.php and it looks like this:
 ```php
 <?php